-Let’s face it: many of us are still getting used to ‘normal’ life after spending the majority of that last two years indoors and behind computer screens.
+Let’s face it: many of us are still getting used to ‘normal’ life after spending the majority of the last two years indoors and behind computer screens.
 It’s tough to adjust to any kind of change, but the drastic differences we’ve faced as a society since the pandemic are big enough to trip us all up from time to time.
-So, how do we make sure our friends and loved ones are doing okay?
-Make sure to check in on your friends every now and then, using some of the prompts, suggestions and ice-breakers below as a guide.
+So, how do we make sure our friends and loved ones are doing OK?
+Make sure to check in on your friends and their mental health every now and then, using some of the prompts, suggestions and ice-breakers below.

 Mental Wellbeing: How To Check In On Your Friends